Use an SPF record to help with email delivery

 Have you ever received one of those nonsense emails that looks like it's from PayPal, but is actually from a spammer posing as PayPal?
 This is called a "spoof" email, because it's quite easy to fake the domain associated with an email (like PayPal in this case).
 SPF was created to combat these sorts of fake sender issues.

-Unless you set up custom outgoing settings, Help Scout sends emails on your behalf when you reply to a customer.
+Unless you set up a custom SMTP connection, Help Scout sends emails on your behalf when you reply to a customer.
 For the sake of illustration, let's say your mailbox address is firstname.lastname@example.org.
 When you reply to a customer and the email goes out, the customer's server will ask the following questions:

 - Who sent this email?